cheblin/SlimEnum/README.md

 The root of the problem is that the Java type system does not support the building of new types by extending primitives.

-It is possible to utiliz java annotation to declare the named constants set and bind it to primitive type variables, fields, methods arguments and return type.
+It is possible to utilize java annotation to declare the named constants set and bind it to primitive type variables, fields, methods arguments and return type.